This post may include affiliate links; see our disclosure policy.

 Why are eggs used in pancakes?

-Before the substitute ideas, let’s talk about the function of eggs in pancakes and baked goods in general.
-Why are eggs used in pancakes?
+Before the substitute ideas, let’s talk about the function of eggs in pancakes and baked goods in general:

 • Eggs act as a binder.
 This is one of the most important functions of eggs: they hold baked goods together.
-Remove the egg from pancakes and without a binder, they’ll fall apart on the griddle.
+Remove the egg from the pancakes, and without a binder, they’ll fall apart on the griddle.

 • Eggs make things fluffier.
 Eggs help foods to rise, leaven or puff up, making them have a light and airy texture.

 • Eggs add color and richness in flavor.
-The egg yolk helps for a golden brown appearance: this is especially noticeable in pancakes.
-It also adds a rich savory flavor to recipes.
+The egg yolk helps give your pancakes that golden brown appearance.
+It also adds a rich, savory flavor to recipes.

 • Eggs add moisture.
 One large egg contributes about 3 tablespoons of moisture to the overall recipe.